<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3003101069777853&amp;ev=PageView&amp;noscript=1">

 1. Your financial well-being

-This is a feeling of having as much as you need.
+This is a feeling of having as much as you need

-As do many middle class people who earn adequate incomes, save enough and spend sensibly in retirement.
+Of course, some wealthy people feel a sense of high financial well-being (as do many middle-class people who earn adequate incomes, save enough and spend sensibly in retirement).

 Low financial well-being afflicts the poor.

-Those lucky to have them typically don't need to save much for retirement and don't fear running out of money.
+Pensions can help with financial well-being.
+Those with them typically don't need to save as much for retirement and don't fear running out of money as much (likewise for those with retirement savings in tax-advantaged accounts).

-But it can be just as difficult saving enough during your working years (with constant needs and temptations),
+But it can be just as difficult saving enough during your working years (with constant needs and temptations), as it is spending the right amount in each year of your retirement.

+This fear of running out of money haunts most of us, including the wealthy.
 Many people are justifiably concerned about the cost of long-term care, reluctant to accept aid, and adamant about maintaining their dignity.
+It's something my clients certainly raise with me, particularly when it comes to not wanting to 'burden' future generations.

-Ask yourself, how might changes to your behaviour and money mindset, improve your well-being?
+Question: How might changes to your behaviour and money mindset, improve your well-being?

 2. Your ability to exercise self-control